LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 1. The Lotus Sandstorm.

 Session 131.
-1. The Party went to the Runewild.
+1. The Party went to the Rune-wild.
 They got the two high-vale blades.
 Modwinn gets Sin Reaver and Aarlak gets Iron Oath.
 4. Session 131-1.
 Aarlak helps Tammerhawk with The Sandstone Temple.
 Aarlak gets an ability called Blessing of the Sand.
 5. Session 132.
 6. Session 133.
 Moon Bears.